sahussain/Udacity-MLEN-CapstoneProject/Report/Report.md

 I was going to use going to use [DeepAR by AWS]([https://docs.aws.amazon.com/sagemaker/latest/dg/deepar.html](https://docs.aws.amazon.com/sagemaker/latest/dg/deepar.html)) and compare it to  AR (autoregressive model).
 After exploring the data the data I discovered that this data set can not be used for any Time Series Forecasting Model(TSFMs) or any other ML models.

-I was going resubmit my proposal to do another project however I realized that in real world we are given data-sets that we do not have any central over and we have to explore if that data-set is a good  candidate for
+I was going resubmit my proposal to do another project however I realized that in real world we are given data-sets that we do not have any central over and we have to explore if that data-set is a good  candidate for ML.

+In this report I will demonstrate why came to this conclusion.

 ### Problem Statement
 This project seeks to forecast number of people infected and number of